shivangi8293/terraform-workshop/02-iac.md

 ### Declarative (What)

-The declarative approach focuses on what the eventual target configuration should be.The declarative approach defines the desired state and the system executes what needs to happen to achieve that desired state.
+The declarative approach focuses on what the eventual target configuration should be.The declarative approach defines the desired state, and the system executes what needs to happen to achieve that desired state.

 ### Imperative (How)